chef/chef-web-docs/content/style_guide/reuse.md

 The `reusable` subdirectory must be a [headless bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) so its contents are not published unless they're added to a page using the [readfile shortcode](#readfile-shortcode).

+See the [`content/reusable/index.md` file](https://github.com/chef/chef-web-docs/blob/main/content/reusable/index.md) to see how a headless bundle is created.

 {{< /note >}}

 ## readfile Shortcode